Aldo Sylvestre, President

 In 2008 and 2009, Jean-François Houle was an evaluator for the Grands Prix québécois de la qualité.
 Evaluators play a key role in the selection process for these awards.

-Since 2018, as Director of Operations for Gestion Providentia, Jean-François Houle has ensured that the priorities established by the Board of Directors and the executive team are applied, all while managing corporate services, human resources, financial operations and facilities.
-He also oversees the implementation of client contracts and works on projects for various religious congregations.
+From 2018 to 2021, Jean-François Houle served as Director of Operations for Gestion Providentia where he oversaw the implementation of the priorities established by the Board of Directors and General Management and managed corporate services, human resources, financial operations and facilities.
+He also oversaw the execution of client contracts and participated in mandates with various religious congregations.

 Mylène Laurendeau, Director, Archives and Collections Service

 Mylène Laurendeau has a Bachelor of Arts in History from Université de Montréal and a Certificate in Archival Studies (with high distinction) from the École de bibliothéconomie et des sciences de l’information.
 She started her career as an archivist for the Grey Nuns of Montreal and then became the Director, Archives and Collections Service for the Grey Nuns.
 Her professional career as an archivist and then manager has allowed her to develop solid experience in handling historical archive holdings, providing services to researchers, drafting multiple policies and procedures, disseminating archives, and managing a multidisciplinary team.
 As a member of the Gestion Providentia team, she provides consulting services in archives management.►▼ See full profile